memfault/interrupt/_drafts/test-automation-renode.md

 ### Comparison Operations

 At Pebble, we used dynamic memory allocations.
-To help us sleep at night and confirm that we always had enough heap available on every release we shipped, we added tests ensuring our high-water-marks were within acceptable limits.
+To help us sleep at night and confirm that we always had enough heap available on every build we shipped, we added tests ensuring our high-water-marks were within acceptable limits.
 A test we might have written at the time would measure the available heap space after all of the tests had finished.

 ```robot
 *** Test Cases ***